Optimal Bound on the Combinatorial Complexity of Approximating Polytopes: Conclusion and Open Problems

 As mentioned earlier, our result is optimal in the worst case, but it may be suboptimal for particular convex bodies.
 Clarkson~\cite{Cla93} presented an algorithm to compute an $\eps$-approximation of a given convex body $K$ using at most $O(\log\inv\eps)$ times the minimum number of vertices needed to $\eps$-approximate $K$.
 (Clarkson's result applies to the $\ell_1$, rather than Euclidean, metric.)
 We wonder if a similar approximation algorithm exists for the total combinatorial complexity, or, failing this, whether hardness results can be proved.
 A related problem involves obtaining bounds on the combinatorial complexity that depend on certain parameters of the input polytope, such as its surface area, volume, or number of facets.

 Throughout, we have assumed that the dimension $d$ is a constant.
-A careful examination of our proofs reveals a factor of the form $d^{O(d)} = 2^{O(d \log d)}$ hidden in our asymptotic forms.
+A careful examination of our proofs reveals factors of the form $d^{O(d)} = 2^{O(d \log d)}$ hidden in our asymptotic forms for the number of witnesses and collectors.
+Since a collector may intersect $d^{O(d)}$ witnesses, the witness-collector technique produces a factor of $d^{O(d^2)}$ in the combinatorial complexity.
 In contrast, the $d$-dependency in the number of vertices obtained by Bronshteyn and Ivanov's construction is of the form $2^{O(d)}$.
 Another natural question is whether this gap can be closed.
+In fact, even for a constant $\eps$, it is not known whether there exists an approximating polytope of combinatorial complexity $2^{O(d)}$.